JHU-PL-Lab/www-fpse/assignments/project.md

-The FPSE Mini-Projects
+The FPSE Projects
 ---------------------

 For the final Assignment you are to conceive, design, and implement your own standalone application in OCaml.
 This represents the culmination of what you have learned in the course.
-Given that there is a month for this assignment the scope will be scaled appropriately.

 ### Requirements
-Here are some high-level requirements for the mini-projects.
+Here are some high-level requirements for the projects.

 * All the code must be in OCaml obviously (excepting small bits of glue code)
-* You should use the standard course libraries -- `Core`, `Async`, `Yojson` etc -- as your basis, plus any other libraries you find useful.
+* Use the standard course libraries -- `Core`, `Async`, `Yojson` etc -- as your basis, plus any other libraries you find useful.
-* You are encouraged to partner up although there is no requirement to; effort will be scaled accordingly (i.e. two people should have twice as much "stuff" in the end as one person).
+* Project groups can be from 1-3 people, any of these three options is good.
-* A very rough idea of the scope of the project is around 250-500 lines of code per person.
+* A very rough idea of the scope of the project is around 500-1000 lines of code per person.
-* There will be two official check-ins: there will be an in-class lab after Thanksgiving with a submission shortly after, and there will be a final demo and code submission on Dec 18th.
+* There will be two official check-ins: there will be a lab before Thanksgiving with a submission shortly after, and there will be a final demo and code submission on Dec 1Xth (insert our final day here -- 19th?).

 ### Potential Project Topic Thrusts

 * You will need to make a standalone application as you did in assignments 2 and 4.
-* Since there is limited time to conceive ideas we are putting forth three approaches to help focus your ideas.
+* Here are are three approaches to help focus your ideas.

-#### 1. A simple command-line app with persistence
+#### 1. A command-line app with persistence
 * The idea here is to make some application where all the interaction is via the command line.
 * Persistent data across command invocations could be saved in a file using the `Stdio` library.
 * This path is the most straightforward of the three choices.
-* Here are some examples include
+* Here are some simplistic examples, you would need more than these

-* A minesweeper game (not just the board calculation done in class, the whole multi-move game).
+* A minesweeper game.
 Here is a mock of such a game:
 ```sh
 $ ./mine.exe init 5x4 # initialize a new game, 5x4 board
 -----